RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | policyId   | String| Policy Id

 ## Box.getLegalHoldPolicies
 Get all of the legal hold policies for the enterprise.
+Only Business Plus or Enterprise account.

 | Field      | Type  | Description
 |------------|-------|----------